What happens next in Liz Truss vs Rishi Sunak leadership contest?

 Their first chance to make their pitch to Tory members – and the wider public – came on Monday 25 July, when they sparred during a heated primetime BBC debate moderated by Sophie Raworth.

-The two contenders will now face each other at 12 Tory hustings debates around the country, viewable on the party website, starting on 28 July in Leeds and finishing on 31 August in London.
+The two contenders must now face each other at 12 Tory hustings debates around the country, viewable on the party website, a process that began on Thursday 28 July in Leeds and will conclude on Wednesday 31 August in London.

 Although the whole process does not come to an end until early September, many of the estimated 160,000 Tory members who get to decide on the next PM could make their minds up much sooner.

-Ballot papers will begin landing on Tory members’ doorsteps as soon as 1 August, with the party telling paid-up supporters to expect them between 1 and 5 August.
+Ballot papers began landing on Tory members’ doorsteps on Monday 1 August, with the party telling paid-up supporters to expect them by Friday 5 August.

-And members who wish to vote online will receive an email on 2 August containing two unique security codes allowing them to cast their ballot digitally.
+And members who wish to vote online should now have received an email containing two unique security codes allowing them to cast their ballot digitally.

-Intriguingly, members will be able to change their mind during the contest.
-They can send both a physical ballot and an online ballot, with the most recent one being counted.

 The ex-chancellor, the frontrunner throughout the parliamentary leg of the contest, received 137 votes in the final round of voting.
 Ms Truss won 113 votes, narrowly pushing Ms Mordaunt into third place on 105.